spotty4226/personal-projects/YouTube Downloader/README.md

 # Introduction

-The purpose of my YouTube Download script was to download the highest-quality YouTube video available from a given link, which is prompted for at the time the script is ran.
+The purpose of my YouTube Download script is to download the highest-quality YouTube video available from a given link, which is prompted for at the time the script is ran.
 It can download 4K60FPS videos, which is something websites do NOT offer free of charge.

 <hr>